-Each school schedules its separate Open House that is typically during the early part of each school year.
+Each school schedules its separate Open House that is typically at the beginning of each school year.
 This is a wonderful opportunity for both the parent/guardian and student to visit their classrooms and introduce themselves to their teachers.

 Report Cards